Wade Barrett: Intercontinental Champion (2012–2013)

-In August 2012, WWE aired vignettes promoting Barrett's return, showing Barrett fighting at an underground fight club in an attempt to "reignite the flame".
-Barrett, with an entirely new look, made his return on 7 September SmackDown, defeating Yoshi Tatsu.
+In August 2012, WWE aired vignettes promoting Barrett's return, showing him fighting at an underground fight club in an attempt to "reignite the flame".
+Now sporting a beard and shorter hair, he made his return on the 7 September episode of SmackDown to defeat Yoshi Tatsu.
 He then went on a winning streak, defeating wrestlers including Justin Gabriel, Tyson Kidd, and Zack Ryder, among others.
 His first loss came on 8 October episode of Raw, when he lost a non-title match to World Heavyweight Champion Sheamus via disqualification after Big Show interfered.
 Barrett suffered his first pinfall loss on 19 October episode of SmackDown, in a Lumberjack match against Sheamus.
 At Survivor Series, Barrett was part of the winning team of Dolph Ziggler against the team of Mick Foley, where he eliminated Intercontinental Champion Kofi Kingston before being eliminated by The Miz.

 The following night on Raw, Barrett defeated Kingston in a non-title match to earn a match for the Intercontinental Championship.
 Barrett, still number one contender for the Intercontinental Championship, received a shot at the United States Championship on 3 December Raw, against champion Antonio Cesaro, Kofi Kingston, and R-Truth in a fatal four-way match, but was unsuccessful.
 Barrett failed to win the Intercontinental Championship from Kingston at the TLC pay-per-view.
 Two weeks later, on 31 December Raw, Barrett defeated Kingston to win the Intercontinental Championship for the second time in his career.
 Barrett made his first successful title defence four days later on SmackDown, defeating Kingston in a rematch.
 Barrett entered the 2013 Royal Rumble match and was eliminated by the debuting Bo Dallas, but Barrett later returned to eliminate Dallas as well.
 This started a feud between the duo, with Barrett challenging Dallas to a non-title match the next night on Raw, and Dallas pulling off an upset victory.
 During the month of February, Barrett and Dallas continued to feud with the two attacking each other backstage.
 On 21 March taping of NXT, Wade Barrett defeated Bo Dallas for another successful title defence.